A STING IN THE TALE (some text hidden)

 By Jonathan Crouch

 The Kia Stinger took the South Korean maker into premium brand executive territory for the very first time.
 Now, it's been updated.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 33